 Hypoglycemia can happen in people with diabetes if the body produces too much insulin, which is a hormone that breaks down sugar so that you can use it for energy.
 You can also get hypoglycemia if you have diabetes and you take too much insulin.

 If you don’t have diabetes, hypoglycemia can happen when you don’t have enough sugar in your blood or if your body can’t stabilize your blood sugar level.
-This occurs when your level drops below 70 milligrams per deciliter (mg/dL).
+This occurs in people without diabetes when your level drops below

 Low blood sugar means your body doesn’t have enough energy to properly function or carry out its activities.

-You receive glucose (which is your body’s main energy source) from food.
-Therefore, you might experience a drop in blood sugar after going several hours without food or if you don’t eat before a workout.
+You receive glucose (your body’s main energy source) from food.
+Because of that, you might have a drop in blood sugar after going several hours without food or if you don’t eat before a workout.
 In both cases, eating can help stabilize your blood sugar.

 On the other hand, ongoing problems with nondiabetic hypoglycemia (not related to food intake) might indicate a decrease in insulin production.
 This may be related to issues with your: